vpattar98/Coffee_Shop_Sales_Analysis/README.md

    ## Steps Taken  :---
   #Data Acquisition: Imported the sales dataset from an Excel file into Power Query in Excel for transformation.
   #Data Transformation--

        * Changed Data Types: Ensured that the transaction date, transaction time, and other relevant fields were converted to the correct data types for accurate analysis.

-       * Created Columns: Added calculated columns such as total sales per transaction
+       * Created Columns: Added calculated columns such as total sales per transaction.

        * Extracted Month,Month Name, Day Name,Day and Hour: Derived these values from the transaction date and transaction time to enable time-based analysis.

        * Created Measures in Excel: Defined measures such as Total Sales, Average Sales per Transaction, Average bill per person, directly within Excel to summarize and analyze the data efficiently.